AR Advertising Gets into the Marketing Game

 A Stockholm-based company working more directly in the AR and VR space is Adverty, which was founded in 2016 and has raised about $4.7 million, including around $3.7 million in a convertible note and venture capital round last October.
 That same year, the company launched a programmatic ad platform for AR/VR that inserts 2D ads into a 3D environment that are part of the experience.
-Most of applications are currently targeting games, such as the one below that featured a certain cola company that has shown a willingness to embrace emerging tech like AI:
+Most of applications are currently targeting games, such as this one that featured a certain cola company that has shown a willingness to embrace emerging tech like AI.

 Adverty’s patent-pending algorithms, dubbed BrainImpression, leverage research on human eye anatomy and brain perception to determine when users have fully perceived the ad – only charging clients when there has been a verified interaction between the viewer and the advertisement.
 There’s some pretty amazing eye-tracking technology if Adverty is staking its revenue on the outcome.